List of Inspector Rebus characters: Inspector Malcolm Fox

 Inspector Malcolm Fox is the main protagonist in the Inspector Malcolm Fox series, The Complaints (2009) and The Impossible Dead (2011), where he is an Inspector with the Lothian and Borders Complaints and Conduct (or Professional Standards) Department.
 In the Rebus series, starting with Saints of the Shadow Bible, (2014), he is an important point-of-view character.
 He is described as a bear of a man; despite this imposing physicality, his early stint in CID (including time working with John Rebus) was not a success.
 His brief marriage ended in divorce, after which he decided to stop drinking completely.
 He pays to keep his father in a nursing home until, in Even Dogs in the Wild, the old man dies; he also does his best to support his sister Jude, who is an alcoholic, a gambling addict, and full of spite.

 In Standing in Another Man's Grave (2013) he is a distant antagonist, suspicious of John Rebus.
 However, in Saints of the Shadow Bible he needs Rebus's help on an investigation, and they develop a rapport; he also meets and admires Siobhan Clarke, and the three of them become a kind of team.
 In Rather Be the Devil (2016) and subsequent novels, he has been transferred to the Scottish Crime Campus at Gartcosh, but he is given assignments in Edinburgh when the Gartcosh chiefs need to be involved in a case, and then he rejoins Rebus and Clarke on their investigations.
 He gradually gains confidence in the field as well as in rooms full of case files.
 In A Song for the Dark Times, he and 'Big Ger' Cafferty manipulate each other in the way Cafferty and Rebus often do.

 He and Clarke establish a platonic relationship in Even Dogs in the Wild but it is spoiled when he is promoted to Gartcosh instead of her (and also when he allows her to be investigated for a leak to the media for which he is himself responsible).
 He also has a brief fling with DS Tess Leighton, between In a House of Lies and A Song for the Dark Times.

 He also appears (based in Gartcosh) in A Heart Full of Headstones.

+In Midnight and Blue, Fox resigned due to the 'utter fucking fannies' in the police hierarchy.